 The University of Washington Herbarium at the Burke Museum is producing a new reference manual for Pacific Northwest Vascular Plants, based on the authoritative Flora of the Pacific Northwest published in 1973 by C. Leo Hitchcock and Arthur Cronquist.

 The original, 730-page, single volume book was designed by the authors to be a portable plant identification manual for professional and amateur botanists.
 Even today it remains a singular piece of scholarship and a model for how to produce a flora.
-The new Flora will maintain the original's familiar layout, styles, and illustrated keys.
+The new Flora will be fully updated to include all native and naturalized taxa presently known from the region, with up-to-date nomenclature and classifications, while maintaining the original's familiar layout, styles, and use of illustrated keys.

 Neither a region’s flora nor the science of vascular plant taxonomy is static in their nature.
 In the 40 years since publication of Flora of the Pacific Northwest significant changes have occurred to the region’s flora (discovery of new species, arrival of additional non-native species) and to the classification and naming of the taxa covered in that volume.
 We estimate: